 And while her story is not uncommon, it was Bellucci who caught the eye of the White House, earning the chance to introduce President Obama at a recent summit on sports concussions.

-The event brought together representatives of professional and college sports associations, coaches, parents, young athletes, doctors and others to try and jumpstart a national conversation to teach parents, coaches and young athletes about concussions.
+The event brought together representatives of professional and college sports associations, coaches, parents, young athletes, doctors and others to try to jumpstart a national conversation to teach parents, coaches and young athletes about concussions.

-According to the Center for Disease Control, concussions in woman’s soccer aren’t just on the rise.
+According to the Center for Disease Control, concussions in women’s soccer aren’t just on the rise.
 They are the leading cause of concussions for females in high school sports.
 Soccer as a whole is second only to football.